IzODA/IzODA.github.io/docs/anaconda/install-config.md

 # Anaconda Installation and Configuration

-This process installs all of the components of a fully a functional Anaconda deployment.
+This process installs all of the components of a fully functional Anaconda deployment.
 There are some key characteristics of the z/OS environment to be aware of:

 - All Anaconda components are 64-bit ASCII applications.
 - Since Anaconda is an ASCII environment running on a platform with a default EBCDIC code page, file tagging is used extensively.
 Be aware that newly created files in this environment must be properly tagged for everything to run smoothly.